Naomi Less discusses fertility challenges in the Jewish community.Photo courtesy of ELI Talks

 “It impacts your life, your career goals, your finances.
 It’s all encompassing,” Naomi says.
 “One of the hardest parts is the crippling isolation.
 For way too many people in the Jewish community, it is a silent secret and sometimes shameful struggle.”

-That’s why UJA now funds a new initiative to raise awareness in our community, so individuals and couples coping with fertility issues will feel greater support.
+That’s why UJA-Federation funds an initiative to raise awareness in our community, so individuals and couples coping with fertility issues will feel greater support.

 “More people speaking openly about this normalizes the experience,” Naomi says.
 “It’s not taboo, it affects so many people.
 And the more we speak about it in the Jewish community, the more people with this experience will feel that they are not the only one.”